Corporate Social Responsibility

 As part of the partnership, Blumenbecker invites pupils and teachers from the cooperation schools to visit the company in order to give them an insight into the company's working and production methods and to present the training on offer.
 Trainees act as IHK training ambassadors, informing school classes about their professions.
 In addition, Blumenbecker employees support Technik AG and make offers during the schools' project week.

 In view of the noticeable shortage of skilled workers, HR manager Matthias Fleischhut emphasises the necessity of not leaving any talent undiscovered: "In order to develop our company sustainably, we must already take a proactive approach to young people today and continually discover, train and promote talented and motivated young people.
-Only in this way can a company remain competitive, explains Fleischhut.
+Only in this way can a company remain competitive", explains Matthias Fleischhut.